DarkStarSword/3d-fixes/The Forest/README.md

 Convergence Presets
 -------------------
+- [: (Default) Sets a good convergence for most of the game (0.4) with the crafting book pretty close to the mouse cursor.
+- ]: Sets a higher convergence (2.5) that will bring the inventory closer to the mouse cursor.

+You can save your own custom convergence & separation preset to these buttons.
-Two convergence presets are provided on [ and ] keys for convenience.
-The preset on ] will be selected automatically when the game is started.
-To save your own presets, first, press the button you want to edit, then adjust the convergence and separation with the standard nVidia keys (Ctrl+F5/F6 is advanced keys are enabled in the control panel) and finally press F7 to save.
+First, press the button you want to edit, then adjust the convergence and separation with the standard nVidia keys (Ctrl+F5/F6 if advanced keys are enabled in the control panel) and finally press F7 to save.

 Known Issues
 ------------